Jump to:

 - Add the couscous and stir, cook until it is slightly browned.

 - Add the chicken broth and season with salt and pepper.
-Increase the heat and bring to a boil.
+Bring to a boil.

 - Stir well, reduce the heat to low, cover and simmer until the couscous absorbs all the liquid.

-- Remove from heat, add the pine nuts, stir and let cool off slightly.
+- Remove from the stove, add the pine nuts, stir and let cool off slightly.

 - Transfer to a serving platter, add the feta crumbles and mint and stir a little bit.